CrimsonHollow/tDF-more-mods/README.md

 # tDF-more-mods
-A pair of modules made for turtle-Dragonflight
+A pair of modules made for [tDF](https://github.com/TheLinuxITGuy/Turtle-Dragonflight) by [TheLinuxITGuy](https://github.com/TheLinuxITGuy)

+# Only to be used with version 2.0 and above

-Code and inspo from:
+# Code and inspo from:

 [Shagutweaks](https://github.com/shagu/ShaguTweaks/) by [shagu](https://github.com/shagu)